-Today we meet two crowds in the city of Nain.
-One is a joyful crowd following the Lord + Jesus Christ.
+My dear friends, today we meet two crowds in the city of Nain.
+One is a joyful crowd following the Lord + Jesus, the Christ.
 The other is a somber crowd carrying the only son of a widow who lies dead in a casket.
 Picture the scene: a joyful crowd encounters a somber crowd.
-The joy is sucked out of the one crowd because they see the pain and heartbreak of the other crowd, and as it is with us, lose their joy and feel the sorrow of the other crowd.
+The joy is sucked out of the one crowd because they see the pain and heartbreak of the other crowd, and as it is with us in our compassion, they lose their joy and feel the sorrow of the other crowd.
 The somber crowd, on the other hand, loses some of their sorrow upon seeing the Lord + Jesus.
 But, their sorrow is not completely lost, for they cannot expect the Lord to restore to life the one they carry.

-We certainly know that the Lord + Jesus is the Lord of life and has power over death and the grave, but in the Lord's earthly ministry He only raised three people (besides Himself) from death: Jairus' daughter, Lazarus, and the young man in today's Gospel.
-In other words, our Lord + Jesus did not go around raising everybody, but only a few select few to show His power over death.
-Therefore, this crowd who is carrying the dead son of the widow of Nain could not expect what was about to happen.
+We certainly know that the Lord + Jesus is the Lord of life and has power over death and the grave, but in the Lord's earthly ministry He only raised three people (besides Himself) from death: Jairus' daughter, Lazarus, and the young man in today's Gospel reading from the Evangelist St. Luke.
+In other words, even though He could, our Lord + Jesus did not go around raising everybody, but only a select few to show His power over death and the grave.
+Therefore, this crowd who was carrying the dead son of the widow of Nain could not expect what was about to happen.
 But, they certainly knew that the Lord was a great prophet in their midst and had worked great miracles for others in the past.